DevCycleHQ/devcycle-docs/docs/extras/edgedb.md

 ## Example Usage

 Let’s say you have set a Targeting Rule that targets users by a custom property called `pricingPlan`.
-We can use EdgeDB to maintain the user’s experience over different platforms.
-To set the `pricingPlan`, pass in the custom property as usual, in addition to the `enableEdgeDB` option. *Note: The following example uses the JavaScript SDK.*
+We can use EdgeDB to store the user's plan for future use.
+To set the `pricingPlan`, pass in the custom property when identifying the user, in addition to the `enableEdgeDB` option. *Note: The following example uses the JavaScript SDK.*

 ```jsx
 const user = {
   user_id: 'demo_user',
   customData: {
     'pricingPlan': 'premium'

   }
 }
 const options = {